scorbo2/app-extensions/README.md

 And we didn't have to write any UI code at all to support this!

+### Using AppProperties to combine PropertiesManager and ExtensionManager

 To make things just a little bit easier, `app-extensions` also includes a wrapper class `AppProperties`, which combines a custom `ExtensionManager` together with a `PropertiesManager` instance.
 This allows those two classes